How to write a machinist resume in 2021?

 - Start your resume summary by mentioning the number of experiences you have.

-- Using quantifiable data in the resume summary will give the recruiter a nuanced understanding of your work.
+- Including quantifiable data in the resume summary will give the recruiter a nuanced understanding of your work.

 If you want to learn more about resume summary, read our Hiraiton 2021 Resume Summary Guide to create an impeccable resume summary.